Planning to hit the road for the Thanksgiving holiday to visit family and friends or…

 Bulletproof backpacks and inserts are made to protect against handguns and shotguns.
 According to FBI data, 77.2% of shooting gunmen used handguns, whereas 25.1%% used rifles.
 However, because they are made of Kevlar fabric, a strong thread that is densely woven, backpacks and inserts will not protect against popular semi-automatic rifles like the AR-15.

 The National Institute of Justice(NIJ) has a rating system for body armor.
 To fully protect against AR-style rifles, backpack armor would need to have metal plates.
 These metal plates can weigh between 3 and 10 pounds.
 It is important to remember that no armor is ever considered 100% bulletproof.

 Criticism of Bulletproof Backpacks

-As kids head back to school this year, many parents are wondering how to keep their children safe.
-As of August 2019, there have been at least 58 incidents of gunfire on school grounds.
+As kids head back to school this year, many parents wonder how to keep their children safe.
+As of August 2022, there have been at least 95 incidents of gunfire on school grounds.
 Many parents feel that this is a sign of the times.
-Others see ballistic shield backpacks as a disturbing sign of how willing Americans are to accepting gun violence as the norm.
+Others see ballistic shield backpacks as a disturbing sign of Americans’ willingness to accept gun violence as the norm.

-Critics of ballistic shields in backpacks say that parents are having a knee-jerk reaction to guns in schools.
+Critics of ballistic shields in backpacks say that parents are having a knee-jerk reaction to guns in school.
 There have been several criticisms of ballistic shields in backpacks.

 Students Can’t or Won’t Use Them